MaestosoToad/myFirstTypescript/README.md

 # myFirstTypescript
 This is the repository to manage a typescript package using github.
+This is part of a course practice.
+Greetings from Bolivia.
+By CarlosGutierrezSanjines.